Joseph Forer: 1940s: Mundt-Nixon Bill, Progressive party

 In July 1947, Forer represented the FTA CIO against R.J.
 Reynolds before HUAC when two members pled the Fifth Amendment when asked to name communists.
 The FTA claimed accusations before HUAC by witness Ann Mathews, who name them among 15 communist members within the union, was really an attack by RJR against an 8,000 FTA strike.

 In September 1947 during his second appearance before HUAC, Gerhard Eisler asked to have Herman Greenberg and Joseph Forer represent him.

-On November 28, 1947, Forer, as acting chairman of the First Southest Chapter of the Southern Conference for Human Welfare, charged that members of a Congress Heights Citizens Association had made "references to vigilantism and to possible use of violence" to keep African-Americans out of that section of town.
+On November 28, 1947, Forer, as acting chairman of the First Southeast Chapter of the Southern Conference for Human Welfare, charged that members of a Congress Heights Citizens Association had made "references to vigilantism and to possible use of violence" to keep African-Americans out of that section of town.
 In December 1947, Forer asked that US Attorney General Tom C. Clark investigate.

 In early December 1947, Forer and Rein represented the National Maritime Union CIO (NMU) to file a challenge in the United States District Court for the District of Columbia, asking the court to invalidate a filing for financial data of unions.